alexey-rulev/qe_to_ff/README.md

 pip install -e .
 ff_trainer \  --input structure.cif \  --output out_dir \  --supercell 2 2 2 \  --random-n 100 --random-sigma 0.1 \  --lattice-m 50 --lattice-span 0.05 \  --vacancy-k 20 --vacancy-species O --vacancy-sigma 0.05 \  --mattersim-ckpt MatterSim-v1.0.0-5M.pth \  --qe-pseudo Si:Si.pbe-n-kjpaw_psl.1.0.0.UPF O:O.pbe-n-kjpaw_psl.1.0.0.UPF \  --qe-ecutwfc 60 --qe-ecutrho 480
 ```
+## Submitting calculations
+there is a script submit_qe_configs.py that submits all the configurations as jobs to SLURM scheduler.
+You need to add the script and a QE pw.in file template with all the parameters in the directory.
+The script copies the geometry, nat and ntyp from the generated configurations into the template and submits jobs.
+Modify if needed to match your infrastructure.